Biography of John Lukacs

 Széchenyi Grand Prize winner, Hungarian-born American historian

-He was born in name János Albert Lukács in 1924 in Budapest.
-His father was Pál Lukács (Löwinger), a progressive-minded doctor; his mother was Glück Magdolna.
-Both were of Jewish origin but converted to Roman Catholicism in the years before the war.
-Before the war, his parents divorced when he was seven, but Lukács was raised Catholic.
-He studied history at the Royal Hungarian Pázmány Péter University.
-After Hungary entered World War II on the German side, he deserted the army.
-Despite his Catholic upbringing, he was forced to serve as a laborer because of his Jewish origins.
-During the German occupation, he managed to avoid deportation and survived the siege of Budapest.
+Lukacs studied history at the Royal Hungarian Pázmány Péter University.
+After Hungary entered World War II on the German side, he demobilized from the army.
+Despite his Catholic upbringing, he would have to face forced labour because of his Jewish origins – however, during the German invasion, he managed to avoid deportation and survived the siege in Budapest.

-In 1946, at the age of 22, he emigrated.
-He continued his studies at Cambridge University and settled in the United States.
+In 1946, at the age of 22, he emigrated to the United States, where he settled in and continued his studies at Cambridge University.

-From 1947 until his retirement in 1994, he taught in the history department at Chestnut Hill College in Pennsylvania, where he published under the name John Lukacs.
-He has been a visiting professor at several prestigious universities, including Columbia, Princeton, and Johns Hopkins, and has lectured at several universities in Hungary.
+From 1947 until his retirement in 1994, he was teaching in the history department of Chestnut Hill College in Pennsylvania, where he published under the name John Lukacs.
+He has been a visiting professor at several prestigious universities, including Columbia, Princeton, and Johns Hopkins University, and has lectured at several universities in Hungary.

-In the 1950s, Lukacs drew attention to the pointlessness of the Cold War in several articles and proposed starting negotiations with the nations of East-Central Europe instead of ideological confrontation.
+In the 1950s, Lukacs drew attention to the pointlessness of the Cold War in several articles, and proposed to start negotiating with the nations of Eastern-Central Europe instead of ideological confrontation.
 He also called for America's withdrawal from the Asian wars.
-His ideas found a kindred spirit in the diplomat and historian George F. Kennan, with whom he remained friends until his death at 101.
+His ideas found a kindred spirit in the diplomat and historian George F. Kennan, with whom he remained friends until his death at the age of 101.

-He has written over twenty-five books, seventeen of which are published in Hungarian by Europa Publishers.
-Since the beginning, Lukacs's main field of research has been the history of the Second World War, and his favorite genre is the accessible yet highly linguistic and professional essay.
+He has written over twenty-five books, seventeen of which are published in Hungarian by Europa Publishing.
+Since the beginning, Lukacs's main field of research has been the history of the Second World War, and his favorite genre was the accessible yet highly linguistic and professional essay.
 He has also published several writings on the philosophy of history and autobiography.

 Recognitions awards: